1dv031/syllabus/resources/part_3/getting-started-lab-cloud.md

 ## Getting started with OpenStack
+This part is combining some newly recorded material for managing your cloud accounts on our OpenStack cloud.
-Before you start using our lab cloud, you should watch all Getting started video in the Youtube playlist below.
-The interface can be a bit different since we have updated the Openstack version since the demo was recorded.
+Before you start using our lab cloud, make sure you watch trough these videos.
+The interface can be a bit different since we have updated the Open Stack version since the demo was recorded.

+### Getting started - Create your network
+In this video we talk about our cloud environment, CS Cloud, that is built on [OpenStack](https://www.openstack.org/).
+You learn what it is and how you could log into it and start using it.
+The video also shows how to start to set up a new network for your OpenStack project.
+<iframe width="420" height="240" src="https://www.youtube.com/embed/S1XWOxj3GmU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Create an instance
+In this video you will learn how to create an instance or machine in your network
+<iframe width="420" height="240" src="https://www.youtube.com/embed/48vUTOmZAfg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Connect to an instance through SSH
+When we now have created our machine we want to connect to and log in on it.
+This is done by using SSH and a pre-produced SSH-key.
+<iframe width="420" height="240" src="https://www.youtube.com/embed/7wbvCgKRKZA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Using the OpenStackClient (OSC) - with docker
+In this video we go through how to run a docker container that includes the OSC.
+<iframe width="420" height="240" src="https://www.youtube.com/embed/Odd59bAj598" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+**OBS!
+For more demos about cli-commands you can whats the older recording below (see OpenStack CLI).**

+### Using OpenStack cli in a script
+In this video we will create a bash script that will use the OpenSlack CLI [Video to come]

+## Older videos
+Here are some older videos that could still be of importance.
+The are recorded in an older version of OpenStack but most of the instructions are still relevant.
+Some of the contents is the same as the new videos above.

-<iframe width="853" height="480" src="https://www.youtube.com/embed/videoseries?list=PLSWJPPj5sKmpd1_CvWzGsB8p6VdGFSEv1" frameborder="0" allowfullscreen></iframe>
+<iframe width="420" height="240" src="https://www.youtube.com/embed/videoseries?list=PLSWJPPj5sKmpd1_CvWzGsB8p6VdGFSEv1" frameborder="0" allowfullscreen></iframe>

 ### Web Interface
 * [Overview of the Web interface](https://www.youtube.com/watch?list=PLSWJPPj5sKmpd1_CvWzGsB8p6VdGFSEv1&v=gTN6iSopAvo)